 We created a social media campaign #RoamResponsibly, through which we aim to spread knowledge of responsible ways of enjoying and spending time in nature and inspire people to take action to protect and preserve the Scottish landscapes and wildlife.
 We aim to also raise awareness about the Scottish Outdoor Access Code as well as relevant organisations in Scotland.

 And what does Ruanaich mean?
 Well it’s the name of the house I grew up in.
 The name originates from Gaelic, but we are not sure of the true meaning.
 Many Scots Gaelic words were Anglicised or corrupted as they were written down.
-It could be a form of ‘Rannoch’, one translation could be ‘Steadfast’ which we like, as it makes sense for a house.
+It could be a form of ‘Rannoch’, one translation could be ‘Steadfast’ which we like, as it makes sense for a house or as I’ve been told by native speakers ‘to wander’.
 Another is from a traveller’s branch of Gaelic which translates as ‘to say’ or ‘to speak’.
 Either way it’s unique, not always easy to remember, but it’s home.